newAM/blog/content/2024/12/nixos_router_software/index.md

   # use nginx as a TLS termination proxy for prometheus exporters
   services.nginx = {
     enable = true;
-    # 443 will be used by unbound for DNS over HTTPs in the future
+    # 443 is used by unbound for DNS over HTTPs in the future
     defaultSSLListenPort = 4443;
     virtualHosts = let
       mkExporter = port: {